mikio-kamura/SETSUKA-MASCLE/README.md

 # stepper-boost-training
-the lovely system which leads us to use a the lovely equipment
+the lovely system which leads us to use your lovely equipment